Ian McLachlan

 Ian Murray McLachlan AO (born 2 October 1936) is a former Australian politician who served as a member of the House of Representatives from 1990 to 1998, representing the Liberal Party.
-He was Minister for Defence in the Howard Government from 1996 to 1998.
+He was Minister for Defence in the Howard government from 1996 to 1998.
 Before entering politics, he served as president of the National Farmers Federation from 1984 to 1988.
 He played first-class cricket as a youth.

 Early life

-Born in North Adelaide, McLachlan was educated at St. Peter's College, Adelaide, where he first displayed his cricketing prowess, and Jesus College at the University of Cambridge.
+Born in North Adelaide, McLachlan was educated at St. Peter's College, Adelaide, where he first displayed his cricketing prowess, and Jesus College, Cambridge.

 He played 72 matches of first-class cricket for Cambridge University and South Australia between 1956 and 1964, scoring 3743 runs at an average of 31.72, with 9 centuries while completing his bachelor and masters in Law.

 Professional life

 His business career includes managing director of Nangwarry Pastoral Co.
 Pty.
 Ltd., deputy chairman of SA Brewing Pty.
 Ltd (1983–1990), director of Elders IXL Ltd. (1980–1990) and president of the National Farmers Federation (1984–1988).
 He was made an Officer of the Order of Australia (AO) in January 1989 for "service to primary industry".
 He was a long term president (till 2014) of the South Australian Cricket Association.